seifibrahim32/seifibrahim32/README.md

 ### 🚀 Some of open-source projects I contributed
 - [native-frontend-flutter](https://github.com/seifibrahim32/native-frontend-flutter) - Implemented Login Screens and some screens using Flutter , Firebase Autentication using Facebook , Google , Email/Password.
-- [Domus](https://github.com/seifibrahim32/smart-home-app) - Application for IoT smart home applicanes.
+- [Domus](https://github.com/seifibrahim32/smart-home-app) - Home automation mobile app using Flutter, contributed in hardware and Firebase for users, UI screens such as dashboard and etc ...

 ## 🚀 Some of my main projects
 - [La Vie](https://github.com/seifibrahim32/La-Vie-Flutter) - Plants Community App using Flutter made for Orange Flutter Hackathon